nilayg26/Fundamentals-of-Social-Media-via-C/README.md

-    friendship strength of Ameesha Gupta is 8.600 friendship strength of Anisha Saha is 8.200 friendship strength of Ananya Shukla is 8.200 friendship strength of Tiya Agarwal is 9.200
+    friendship strength of Ameesha Gupta is 8.600 friendship strength of Anisha Saha is 8.200 friendship strength of Ananya Shukla is 8.200 friendship strength of Akshat Gupta is 9.200
-    The most social person is Tiya Agarwal with score 9.200
+    The most social person is Akshat Gupta with score 9.200

-    Mutuals Recommendation for Nilay Gupta is Tiya Agarwal Mutuals Recommendation for Gaurish Todi is Vishnu Jami Mutuals Recommendation for Vishnu Jami is Gaurish Todi Mutuals Recommendation for Vishnu Jami is Ananya Shukla Mutuals Recommendation for Ananya Shukla is Vishnu Jami Mutuals Recommendation for Tiya Agarwal is Nilay Gupta nilaygupta@Nilays-MacBook-Air Social_Basics %
+    Mutuals Recommendation for Nilay Gupta is Akshat Gupta Mutuals Recommendation for Gaurish Todi is Vishnu Jami Mutuals Recommendation for Vishnu Jami is Gaurish Todi Mutuals Recommendation for Vishnu Jami is Ananya Shukla Mutuals Recommendation for Ananya Shukla is Vishnu Jami Mutuals Recommendation for Akshat Gupta is Nilay Gupta nilaygupta@Nilays-MacBook-Air Social_Basics %